klm-lab/store/README.md

     // setSomeData is slow api and finish in 1 second const res = await setSomeData();
     console.log(res) // <---- 20
-    // ❌ bad, we are updating value in an async operation while another action is doing the same slice.value = res
+    // ❗ risky, we are updating value in an async operation while another action is doing the same slice.value = res
   },
   resetValue: async (slice) => {
     // resetSomeData is fast api and finish in 1ms const res = await resetSomeData();
     console.log(res) // <---- 0
-    // ❌ bad, we are updating value in an async operation while another action is doing the same slice.value = res
+    // ❗ risky, we are updating value in an async operation while another action is doing the same slice.value = res
   }
 })
 ```

+It is risky if we call both actions at the same moment.
+If we call one by one based on event or something else, It is fine.
+But here

 * We can convert action to synchronous, but it is not what we want.
 * We can change different part of store, `updateValue` changes `value` and `resetValue` changes another prop.
 But maybe